-In today's post, I want to focus on the fundamentals of SEO and online marketing for bloggers.
-I want to show how you can build the strong foundation for your blog, make it optimized for users and search engines, and protect it from penalties.
+In this guide, I want to focus on the fundamentals of SEO and online marketing for businesses that are quite new to blogging.
+I want to show how you can build the strong foundation for your blog, make it optimized for users and search engines, without spending a fortune on costly tools and services.

 If you could only do one thing to your blog, it should be onsite optimization.
 If your website cannot be crawled, if it takes too long to load or it can't be viewed on mobile devices, your cool content won't stand a single chance to catch readers attention.